 Applicant Eligibility

-State agencies, State Replacement Designees, and Wilson/Fish Alternative projects are eligible to receive funding for assistance to counties and Targeted Assistance Areas where, because of factors such as large refugee population, there exists a need for supplementation of available resources for services to refugees.
+The State agency designated as responsible for the Refugee Resettlement Program is eligible to receive funding for assistance to counties and similar areas in States where, because of factors such as unusually large refugee or entrant populations, high refugee or entrant concentrations in relation to the overall population, and high use of public assistance by refugees, there exists a need for supplementation of available resources for services to refugees.

 Beneficiary Eligibility